tscircuit/autorouting/README.md

 [view online](https://dataset.autorouting.com) &middot; [blog](https://blog.autorouting.com) &middot; [discord](https://tscircuit.com/community/join-redirect) &middot; [tscircuit](https://github.com/tscircuit/tscircuit) &middot; [benchmarks](./BENCHMARKS.md)

+> [!WARNING]
+> This repository has been largely replaced by the [tscircuit-autorouter](https://github.com/tscircuit/tscircuit-autorouter)

 A dataset of autorouting problems for benchmarking 🥇, plus a ton of utilities 🔨 including a viewer and testing server for developing new autorouting algorithms.